 The Vedas (ancient Hindu scriptures) is the source of the emergence of Jyotish Shastra.
 The Vedas have six supplementary appendixes known as the Vedangas- limbs of the Vedas.
 One of these is the Jyotish Vedanga – Vedic astronomy and astrology.
-Jyotish Sastra is an integral part of Vedas and has been practised since time immemorial.
+Jyotish Shastra is an integral part of Vedas and has been practiced since time immemorial.
 It has its own unique theology, philosophy, art, science, and literature which exist to this day.

 Among the various branches of Jyotish Shastra, these are some of the major ones: